SuadeLabs/fire/documentation/properties/valuation_type.md

 ### tav
 Transaction Automated Valuation - An automated valuation that is specifically tied to a transaction, using transaction-specific data points to determine the property value.

+### third_party
+Third-party valuation is a valuation method in which the valuation is provided by an appraiser who is independent of the credit decision process.

+Reference: AnaCredit Reporting Manual Part II, chapter 9.4.6 Protection valuation approach

 ---